rhult/MoreApps/README.md

 - affiliateAppDefinitions = { ... } for an optional list with apps from affiliates or friends.

 The easiest way to get started is to look at the example version in Data/appdefinitions.js and edit it for your own purposes.

+## Icons

+The app icons you provide should be 114x114, and the HTML/CSS output will make it look sharp on retina devices, and still the right size on non-retina devices.
+The corners are rounded for you so you can just use your regular app icons.

 ## Changes require no updates to the app